Mystr-Melbourne/Methodology/methodology.md

     4. Prototype - Design and prepare prototype(s) that can be tested with people
     5. Test - Conduct 1:1 user testing with (5-6) people from the product's primary target audience.
 Ask good questions.

+* Delivaerables
+The main deliverables after the Design sprint:
+    * Answers to a se tof vital questions
+    * Findings from the sprint (notes, user journey maps, storyboards, information architecture diagrams, etc.)
+    * Prototypes
+    * Report from the user testing with the findings (backed by testing video)
+    * A plan for next steps
+    * Validate or invalidate hypotheses before committing resources to build the solution.

 ### Lean Startup ###
 * Minimum viable product